TritonDataCenter/rfd/rfd/0059/README.md

 ## restify

-It is suggested that you upgrade to restify 4.x.
+It is suggested that you upgrade to restify 4.x (at least restify@4.2.0).
 Some update notes:

 1. Restify v4 introduced a breaking change in the function signature for custom `formatters`.
 For example, if you pass custom formatters to `restify.createServer`